eric-rosen/pokemon-ai/blog/starting.md

 - ? : What's the receommended python version (is 3.10 okay?)
 - ? : Can you load the simulator to an arbitrary game state (important for simulating since we want to simulate the results from a state in the middle of a game multiple times.)
+        - A : Seems like it would need to be done through showdown...
 - ? : Anyway to get logs / export / import battles?